Microsoft vpn edge: A practical guide to understand, configure, and optimize VPN connections on Windows with Microsoft Edge integration in 2026.

 Is split tunneling useful when using Edge?

 Split tunneling is useful when you want certain apps or services to bypass the VPN for low-latency tasks while Edge traffic goes through the VPN.
 However, it adds complexity and potential leaks if not configured carefully.
 Start with a full tunnel, then test split tunneling if you need it.
+K e electric locations: The ultimate VPN guide for privacy, access, and security across global sites 2026

 Can VPNs protect me from WebRTC leaks in Edge?